grpc/grpc-go/examples/features/opentelemetry/README.md

         curl localhost:9465/metrics
         ```

-        * This command retrieves the Prometheus metrics exposed by the gRPC
+        * This command retrieves the Prometheus metrics exposed by the
-          client.
+            gRPC client.

 ## Explanation

-* **Continuous RPC Calls:** The client continuously makes RPC calls to the
+* **Continuous RPC Calls:** The client continuously makes RPC calls to
-server, generating telemetry data.
+    the server, generating telemetry data.
-* **Prometheus Exporter:** Both the client and server are configured with a
+* **Prometheus Exporter:** Both the client and server are configured
-Prometheus exporter, which listens and provides metrics.
+    with a Prometheus exporter, which listens and provides metrics.
     * The server's Prometheus endpoint defaults to `:9464`.
     * The client's Prometheus endpoint defaults to `:9465`.
-* **OpenTelemetry Configuration:** OpenTelemetry is configured on both the
+* **OpenTelemetry Configuration:** OpenTelemetry is configured on both
-client and server to capture metrics and traces.
+    the client and server to capture metrics and traces.
-* **Metrics Export:** The OpenTelemetry configuration exports metrics to the
+* **Metrics Export:** The OpenTelemetry configuration exports metrics to
-Prometheus exporter.
+    the Prometheus exporter.
-* **Viewing Metrics:** By curling the exposed Prometheus ports, you can view
+* **Viewing Metrics:** By curling the exposed Prometheus ports, you can
-the metrics recorded by the client and server.
-These metrics provide insights
+    view the metrics recorded by the client and server.
+These metrics
-into the performance and behavior of the gRPC calls.
+    provide insights into the performance and behavior of the gRPC calls.

 ## Adding Trace Visualization (Optional)

-To visualize traces, you'll need to set up an OTLP Collector and a trace backend
+To visualize traces, you'll need to set up an OTLP Collector and a trace
-like Jaeger.
+backend like Jaeger.
+The client and server code are already configured
+to send trace data via OTLP.

 1.  **Start Jaeger (or another trace backend):**